 In San Jose

 Uber readily exists in the San Jose metropolitan area covering San Jose, Alajuela, Heredia and Cartago.
-There are also a few Ubers in Jaco, Quepos, Liberia, Tamarindo, La Fortuna and Manuel Antonio.
+There are also some Ubers in Jaco, Quepos, Liberia (city, not airport), Tamarindo, La Fortuna, Grecia and Manuel Antonio.

 From our experience so far, we have seen only a couple Ubers in the Tamarindo and Playas del Coco area sporadically.
 During Christmas, I saw around 2-3 Ubers in Tamarindo.
 In February and March, I have seen 0 whenever I checked it randomly those months.

 Cost of Uber in Costa Rica

 How much does Uber cost in Costa Rica?
 You can estimate a fare from San Jose to another destination on the Uber website if you’re curious as to how much your ride will cost.
 This is a very handy tool.
-You can also use it to get an idea of how much a taxi or shuttle would cost (add a little bit more as Ubers are cheaper).
+You can also use it to get an idea of how much a taxi or shuttle would cost (add a little bit more as Ubers tend to be cheaper).

-You Can Use Uber at San Jose Airport
+You Can Use Uber at San Jose International Airport